rahulkumarsingh73690/acss-site/docs/thinking-in-atomic.md

 ---

 <p>&quot;<strong>Atomic CSS</strong>&quot; is a <a href="http://www.smashingmagazine.com/2013/10/21/challenging-css-best-practices-atomic-approach/">CSS architecture</a>.
 It is not opinionated; it simply defines a set of classes representing single-purpose styling units.</p>
-<p><strong>Atomizer</strong> implements the <a href="/guides/syntax.html">Atomic syntax</a> to help you generate Atomic CSS.
+<p><strong>Atomizer</strong> implements the <a href="/guides/syntax.html">Atomic syntax</a> to help you generate Atomic rulesets.
 It only creates a style sheet with declarations that are relevant to your project.
 These style declarations are generated from Atomic classes found within your project, or from custom values defined in the Atomizer config file.</p>
-<p>Adopting Atomic CSS addresses common CSS challenges:</p>
+<p>Adopting a Atomic CSS methodology addresses common CSS challenges:</p>
 <dl class="Mstart(20px) Mb(30px)">
 <dt class="Fs(i) C(#000)">Changes are predictable</dt>
 <dd class="Mstart(20px) Mt(5px)">Because of the single responsibility principle (one class == one style) it is easy to predict what removing or adding a class will do.</dd>